kagenocookie/ReachForGodot/README.md

 - **Additional paths**: List of secondary additional filepaths for exporting to and importing from of assets, like a custom mod folder or the game's natives path
 - **Pak Priority list**: List of PAK files to extract assets from.
 The list should be defined in chronological order, e.g. re_chunk_000.pak, re_chunk_000.pak.patch_001.pak, re_chunk_000.pak.patch_002.pak, ...
 - **File Unpacker Executable**: A path to the `ree-pak-cli.exe` from [ree-pak-rs](https://github.com/eigeen/ree-pak-rs)
-- **Import Mesh Materials**: Whether to enable generation of textures for all meshes.
-Not recommended if you wish to use your computer while it's importing things.
+- **Import Mesh Materials**: Whether to enable textures for imported meshes.
+The conversion process may take longer and it will take more storage space.
+Requires Blender 4.2 for RE Mesh Editor's "use DDS" setting, as otherwise textures need an additional conversion step that doesn't work when blender is executed in the background.
 - **Create Scene Proxy Node Threshold**: At how many nodes within a scene should the scene be automatically separated with an additional proxy node that can be disabled for performance.
 Can always manually toggle proxy nodes later.

 ## Usage